 How to use an ATS: A step-by-step breakdown

-To use an ATS effectively, make sure you are happy with the settings and automations to make sure you can identify top candidates quickly.
-Here a breakdown on how to use an ATS efficiently:
+To use an ATS effectively, configure your settings and automation so you can identify top candidates quickly.
+Here’s a breakdown on how to use an ATS efficiently:

 Before posting a job, you’ll need to configure your ATS settings.